 The flamingos diet of tiny water plants and crustaceans is full of substances called ‘carotenoids’.
 These carotenoid pigments cause flamingos feathers to turn pink.
-It is mostly the pigment in the crustaceans that is responsible for their beautiful pink colouring.
+It is mostly the pigment in the crustaceans that is responsible for their beautiful pink coloring.
 The more their diet contains these substances the pinker they become.
 Flamingos filter out the small crustaceans with their heads upside down.

 Galapagos Flamingo Behaviour